danielfm/prometheus-for-developers/README.md

 The difference between 100% and the SLO is what we call the _Error Budget_.
-In this example, the error budget for both SLOs is 5%; if the application receives 1,000 requests during the SLO window (let's say one minute), it means that 50 requests can fail and we'll still be within our SLO.
+In this example, the error budget for both SLOs is 5%; if the application receives 1,000 requests during the SLO window (let's say one minute for the purposes of this tutorial), it means that 50 requests can fail and we'll still meet our SLO.

-But do we need additional metrics for keeping track of our SLOs?
+But do we need additional metrics for keeping track of these SLOs?
 Probably not.
-If you are tracking request durations with a histogram (as we are here), chances are you don't need to do anything else, you already got all the metrics you need!
+If you are tracking request durations with a histogram (as we are here), chances are you don't need to do anything else.
+You already got all the metrics you need!

 Let's send a few requests to the server so we can play around with the metrics: